spykeshivam/Audio_fingerprinting/README.md

 # Audio fingerprinting system

-A robust audio fingerprinting and recognition system that can identify songs from short audio samples.
+An audio fingerprinting and recognition system that can identify songs from short audio samples.

 # Overview: